Cámara Houses

 The Cámara Houses (In Spanish: Las Casas Cámara, "Las Casas Gemelas"), also known as the Twin Houses (In Spanish: Las Casas Gemelas), are two historic town houses at 495 Paseo de Montejo in Mérida, Yucatán, Mexico.
 Built between 1908 and 1911, they were based on a Beux-Arts design in the French Second Empire Style by Gustave Umbdenstock, the French architect.
-Initially, they served as a private residence for the aristocratic de la Cámara family.
+Initially, they were a private residence for the aristocratic de la Cámara family.
 In 1964, one of the two houses was acquired by the Barbachano family; since 2021, it has been open to the public as a museum.
-Over the years, the houses have received countless guests, including Princess Grace and Prince Rainier of Monaco, Queen Juliana of the Netherlands, Umberto II of Italy and Jacqueline Kennedy Onassis.

 History

 Between 1870 and 1920, Yucatán experienced a period of economic prosperity as a result of the rise of the henequen industry.
 In January 1888, with the support of a group of landowners, industrialists and businessmen, a project arose to build a boulevard modeled after Champs Elysées in Paris, which they called Paseo de Montejo.
 Soon, many wealthy Yucatecan families began to build European-style mansions along Paseo de Montejo, including Casa Vales (Agustín Vales), Palacio Cantón (Francisco Cantón), Casa Peón de Regil (Peón family), Casa Molina Duarte (Olegario Molina), Casa del Minaret (Peón family), Quinta Montes Molina (Avelino Montes), among others.

 In 1905, two brothers, Ernesto and Camilo Cámara, decided to build two houses in the neoclassical style, on a lot with just over 3,000 m^{2} which they owned facing the Paseo de Montejo.

 The de la Cámara family gained prominence during the Colonial Period, becoming part of the Mexican nobility and major landowners in the Yucatán Peninsula.
 During the 19th-century henequen fiber boom, they were part of an oligarchy controlling henequen production, trade, and regional politics, amassing substantial wealth and becoming among the richest families in the Americas.

 Both houses were designed by Gustave Umbdenstock, a French architect who had studied at the École des Beaux-Arts de Paris.

 The grand staircase was built in the French Second Empire Style.
 On the main floor, the staircase is preceded by a portal of paired columns, the shafts carved in a single piece of Bianco Carrara marble imported from Italy, which complement the steps.